Category Archives: Swedish Royals

 When Karl was only eleven years old his mother Ulrika Eleonora died.
 Four years later, on April 6, 1697, his father died and the fifteen-year-old succeeded to the throne as Karl XII, King of Sweden.
 His paternal grandmother Hedwig Eleonora, who had been the Regent of Sweden for her son Karl XI, who became King of Sweden at the age of four, was also the Regent of Sweden for her grandson Karl XII.
 However, seven months later, on December 14, 1697, Karl XII proclaimed himself king and refused to continue with a regency.
 The Swedish Riksdag declared him to be of legal age.
 Karl XII’s grandmother Hedwig Eleonora was quite formidable and was the Dowager Queen of Sweden for 55 years.
 She remained visible in Swedish politics and society until her death and her grandson Karl XII had great respect for her.
 After the regency, Hedwig Eleonora continued with the upbringing of her three surviving grandchildren.
 Because of this Karl had strong ties to his grandmother and his two sisters.

 For almost all of his reign, Karl XII led Sweden in the Great Northern War (1700 – 1721).
 He acted as the general of the army and achieved significant success for several years.
 However, a failed campaign in Russia in 1708 – 1709, drastically changed the situation.
-At the Battle of Poltava in July 1709, Karl XII was wounded and was then unable to lead the Swedish forces One-third of the Swedish army was killed and the Swedish supply train was destroyed.
+At the Battle of Poltava in July 1709, Karl XII was wounded and unable to lead the Swedish forces.
+One-third of the Swedish army was killed and the Swedish supply train was destroyed.
 The Swedish army was inferior to the larger and more modern army of Peter I (the Great) of Russia.
 After losing the battle, Karl XII fled south to the Ottoman Empire with a force of 1,000.
 The remainder of the Swedish army surrendered and most of them spent the rest of their lives in Russian captivity.
 The Swedish defeat at the Battle of Poltava marked the downfall of the Swedish Empire and the rise of the Russian Empire.

 The injured Karl XII after the Battle of Poltava by Gustaf Cederström; Credit – Wikipedia